-That is why, from my first days as Chairman of the Commission, I have held the reform of the municipal securities markets among my highest priorities.
+That is why, from my first days as Chairman of the Commission, I've held the reform of the municipal securities markets among my highest priorities.
+In some cases, such as improving price transparency, this has been our choice; in others, such as Orange County, events have compelled us to act.